Ayush5605/delta-demo/README.md

 # delta-demo
-This is demo for GIT and GITHUB class
+This is demo for GIT and GITHUB class.